den-materials/questions-in-a-hat/week-02.md

 * Why might we want to avoid using methods directly in our constructors?
 * Define prototype in your own words.
 * What is the top-level prototype for most things in Javascript?
-* What is the difference between Centralized Version Control and Distributed Version Control?
-* What is the process for getting a local copy of a lab assignment with git and GitHub?
-* What is the process for pushing your local changes to GitHub?